Durango School District reconsidering its ‘partial lunch’ policy

 It said its practice is not the same as its policy.

-“To which my response has been well if it’s a policy that isn’t been enforced then why do we have it,” Obleton said.
+“To which my response has been well if it’s a policy that isn’t being enforced then why do we have it,” Obleton said.

 The district said it only has the policy in place to meet federal regulations to secure funding for a free and reduced meals program.